Notre Dame uses long-range shooting to beat UCLA 75-61

+“We talked about how we can’t turn down the open shots,” Hubb said after the Irish finished 15 of 39 from long range for 38.5%.

+“(Teammate John) Mooney said if you turn down open shots, that’s basically being selfish,” Hubb said, “because we all practice every day, work on our craft.
+We know each other and know we can hit open shots, so we just have to take those.”

 T.J.
-Gibbs scored 15 points for Notre Dame, while John Mooney netted 14 to go with 15 rebounds.
+Gibbs scored 15 points for the Irish (8-3), draining 4 of 10 on triples, while Mooney netted 14 points to go with 15 rebounds.

 The Bruins (7-4) placed just one player in double digits, that being junior Chris Smith with eight of his 10 in the second half.
 Redshirt freshman Shareef O’Neal, the son of Shaquille O’Neal, added a team-high 11 rebounds and eight points in just 17 minutes off the bench.